Ecl Finance Ltd - Compliances-Reg. 50 (1) - Prior intimation for Interest Payment / Redemption

-Sub: Record date for Payment of Interest on Non - Convertible Debentures issued by the Company vide Disclosure document dated September 3, 2015
+Sub: Record date for Payment of Interest, as applicable, on Non - Convertible Debentures issued by the Company

-Pursuant to the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (the Regulations), we would like to inform that the Company fixes August 23, 2019 as the Record Date for payment of interest vide Disclosure document dated September 3, 2015.
+Pursuant to the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (the Regulations), we would like to inform that the Company fixes the Record Date for payment of interest , as applicable, on Non-convertible Debentures issued by the Company as per the dates mentioned in the Annexure.

 Kindly take the same on record.